phuongpm241/phuongpm241.github.io/_pages/list.md

 permalink: /Lists/
 ---

 I like to share what I have been reading/watching/listening to keep me motivated.
 I also have a [Goodreads account](https://www.goodreads.com/user/show/35673810-phuong), which I have not been updating.
 Publications that I especially loved are marked with an asterisk.
-My all-time favorite is marked with double asterisk.
+My all-time favorites are marked with double asterisk.

 {% include toc title="Contents" %}